Monroe County OVI Court Process

 3. Trial (If No Plea Deal)

-• Jury vs. Bench Trial: You have the right to a trial by jury, where a panel of your peers decides your guilt or innocence.
-Alternatively, you can opt for a bench trial, where the judge makes the decision.
-Your attorney can advise you on which option is best for your case.
+- Jury vs. bench trial: You have the right to a jury trial, where a panel of citizens decides your guilt or innocence.
+You can also choose a bench trial, where the judge makes the decision.

-• What the Prosecution Must Prove: The prosecution must prove beyond a reasonable doubt that you were operating a vehicle while under the influence of alcohol or drugs.
-This typically involves presenting evidence of your blood alcohol content (BAC) exceeding the legal limit of 0.08, or evidence of impaired driving based on field sobriety tests and police observations.
+- What prosecution must prove: The prosecution must prove beyond a reasonable doubt that you were operating a vehicle under the influence of alcohol or drugs.

-Penalties for DUI in Monroe, OH
+Penalties for DUI in Monroe County, OH

 First Offense